What happens at my first consultation?

 How long will I be in hospital?

-If you have surgery in the afternoon or evening you will normally stay 1-2 nights.
+If you have surgery in the afternoon or evening you will normally stay 1- night.
 This is for your comfort and allows your drains to stop any fluid building up pressure under the tissue and hence on the scar line.
 You will be reviewed the morning after surgery and only released when ready the next day.
 This is normally always by mid-day.

 Can sex be resumed immediately after the operation?